cherie-dips/NoteScanner/README.md

 ## Overview
 NoteScanner is an end-to-end pipeline for uploading, extracting, embedding, and querying notes using OCR, ChromaDB, and Groq LLM.
 It features a FastAPI backend and a React/Vite frontend, orchestrated with Docker Compose.

+You upload your handwritten notes → the system scans, organizes, and lets you chat with your notes using Retrieval-Augmented Generation (RAG).

 ![NoteScanner Demo](frontend/my-app/public/noteScanner.png)

 ## Prerequisites